 Another storage specific issue is that often people will use self storage when they’re moving house.
-In this case they might research a storage facility close to the location they are moving to.
+In this case they might research a storage business close to the location they are moving to.

 Your location targeted campaigns above may not capture these people, as they could be moving from too far away.
 In this case you can create a campaign that shows people in a much broader area, but only if they use your location in their search.

 For example, someone moving from Miami to New York would be searching for ‘storage in New York’ but would be located in Miami.
 A keyword targeted campaign would ensure this person is targeted.